jasongormanuk/mstate/README.md

 // exist before, just like a normal object. const usersName = appState.data.users[0].name;

-// Subscribe to changes on the appState appState.subscribe((newState, oldState) => { ... });
+// Subscribe to changes on the appState. appState.subscribe((newState, oldState) => { ... });
 ```